Fritz Redl: Career

 After leaving the Rockefeller Foundation he worked at the University of Michigan at Wayne State.
 While there he frequently drove to Chicago where he visited the Sheviakovs and Bettelheims.
-Fritz and Bruno influenced each other as both were developing their ideas about milieu therapy.
+Redl and Bruno Bettelheim|Bruno influenced each other as both were developing their ideas about milieu therapy.

 Following his Wayne State years he moved to Washington, DC where he had a position at the National Institute of Mental Health.
-He was elected as President of the American Orthopsychiatric Association.
+He was elected president of the American Orthopsychiatric Association.
 He retired in 1973 and moved, with his wife to North Adams, MA where he died after several strokes.

-His first two publications (1933–34, in German) - on learning difficulties and exam phobias - were followed by an influential article on 'Group Formation and Leadership' published in Psychiatry in 1942.
-There he explored the role of what he called the 'central person' in group dynamics, singling out ten main types of central figures, ranging from the hero or the tyrant, to the good influence or the bad example.
+His first two publications (1933–34, in German) — on learning difficulties and exam phobias — were followed by an influential article on "Group Formation and Leadership" published in Psychiatry in 1942.
+There he explored the role of what he called the "central person" in group dynamics, singling out ten main types of central figures, ranging from the hero or the tyrant, to the good influence or the bad example.

 His interest in group dynamics extended into his work with disturbed children, where he developed the concept of the Life Space Interview, as a means of crisis intervention in the life of the troubled child.
 To help disturbed troubled youth, he suggested the importance of creating a life space that would nurture and inspire positive relationships.
 He proposed that this be done by structured, engaging activities and by the use of language.
 Redl also explored the role of behavioral contagion in promoting regression in children, and how close attention to the child's milieu could help enhance behavioral control.
 His work with groups, summer camps and residential care came together in the residential setting of Pioneer House.